Discovering...

 Accept enthusiastically.
 Bring pastries or fruit as a gift.
 Remove your shoes at the door.
 The host will insist you eat more.
 This is one of the most authentic cultural experiences Morocco offers.
 Buy a couscoussier (from 80 MAD) at the souk to recreate the dish at home.

-Friday is the holy day in Islam, and couscous is served after the midday prayer as a communal family meal.
+Friday is the holy day in Islam, and couscous is served after the midday prayer (Salat al-Jumu'ah) as a communal family meal.
 The tradition dates back centuries and is deeply ingrained in Moroccan culture.
 It is considered a blessing (baraka) to share couscous with family and guests on Friday.
 Refusing to eat couscous on Friday or serving a different dish would be seen as breaking with a sacred custom.

 Cooking classes are available in Marrakech, Fes, Essaouira, and Casablanca, starting from 300 MAD per person.
 Classes last 3-5 hours and include a market visit, hand-rolling technique, broth preparation, and eating the meal together.
 Book 2-3 days in advance during peak season.